Hadi Al-Hourani

-Hadi Omar Ahmed Al-Hourani (هَادِي عُمَر أَحْمَد الْحَوْرَانِيّ; born 14 March 2000) is a Jordanian professional footballer who plays as a defender for Jordanian Pro League side Al-Faisaly and the Jordan national team.
+Hadi Omar Ahmed Al-Hourani (هَادِي عُمَر أَحْمَد الْحَوْرَانِيّ; born 14 March 2000) is a Jordanian professional footballer who plays as a defender for Algerian Ligue Professionnelle 1 side ES Sétif and the Jordan national team.

 Club career

 Al-Ramtha

 Al-Hourani began his senior career with Jordanian club Al-Ramtha during the 2020 Jordanian Pro League season.
 He was crowned West Asia's player on the month by the AFC for the month of November 2020.

 On 7 July 2021, Al-Hourani got involved in a fistfight during a match against Al-Wehdat, where he was ejected from the match as a result.

 On 14 July 2023, FUS Rabat made an offer to purchase Al-Hourani from Al-Ramtha with Al-Ramtha receiving $100 thousand in three installments and receiving 15% of his value for any future sale.
 Al-Hourani did not require his club's approval, as his contract with the club was reaching to an end.
 However, he was able to benefit the financially-struggling club through that transfer.

 He finished with the club with a league trophy in 2021, as well as a Jordan Super Cup win in 2022.